ezod/aistweet/README.md

-`aistweet`, a Twitter photo bot for Raspberry Pi AIS tracking stations
+`aistweet`, a Bluesky photo bot for Raspberry Pi AIS tracking stations
 ----------------------------------------------------------------------

 aistweet tracks ships via AIS and takes their picture with a Raspberry Pi